ijsto/strapi-provider-email-mailjet/README.md

 You can request additional actions by submitting a Feature Request or a Pull Request.

 ### Usage example

+> Note: To access the custom methods API, you need to call it vai `strapi.plugins.email.provider.CUSTOM_METHOD` and NOT `strapi.plugins.email.services.email.CUSTOM_METHOD`

 ```javascript
 await strapi.plugins.email.provider